 Competitor research is one of the most important things you need to be doing as part of your content strategy.

-In the domain overview page, you will see a widget with Organic Competitors.
+In the domain overview page, you will see a widget with Main Organic Competitors.
 Click on the button in that widget.

 You can then click on any of your competitors to get more details.
-In this example, we’re going to have a closer look at wordstream.com, which is an organic competitor of neilpatel.com, according to Semrush.
+In this example, we’re going to have a closer look at ahrefs.com, which is an organic competitor of neilpatel.com, according to Semrush.

 We then end up on an overview page with similar data widgets we’ve seen before, i.e. Top Organic Keywords and Top Position Changes.